lgeorges1234/1_Private_Blockchain_Project/README.md

 # Private Blockchain Project

-This project is an implementation of a basic blockchain in nodeJS.
+This project is an implementation of a basic blockchain in Node.js.
 It represents a test of concept on how a Blockchain application can be used to register stars and keeping ownership of the different additions.

 ## Table of contents